Useful Links

 Year 2

-They will begin apply their blossoming skills through lots of interesting, cross-curricular topics.
-We regularly take the children's learning out into our amazing school grounds making use of our onsite woods, ponds and gardens.
-We also link their learning to real-life experiences, such as a trip to The Sea Life Centre and the IMAX.
+They will develop skills through lots of interesting, cross-curricular topics.
+We regularly take the children's learning out into our amazing school grounds, making use of our onsite woods, ponds and gardens.
+We also link their learning to real-life experiences and enrich through our bespoke Enrichment sessions.
+Children have opportunities to deepen skills in Citizenship, DT, Sports (Boccia), Cooking, Art and Music.

-Each day our Year Two children have at least an hour of mathematics.
-This is taught using a structured approach which allows the children to take responsibility for their own learning.
+Each day, our Year Two children benefit from daily Maths lessons.
+This is taught using a structured approach which allows the children to take responsibility of their own learning.
 This method moves from real life resources (the 'concrete') to drawings and diagrams (the 'pictorial') and finally to written methods (the 'abstract').
-We allow the children to map their own learning by allowing them the opportunity to choose for themselves the level of challenge they wish to attempt.
+We allow the children to map their own learning by allowing them the opportunity to choose for themselves, the level of challenge they wish to attempt.
 This makes sure that children develop a deeper understanding of the number system and the calculation strategies they are learning.
-We love getting hands on with our maths and try to apply it to real life with activities such as going on array hunts and creating our own maths games.
+We love getting hands on with our Maths and try to apply it to real life with activities such as going on array hunts and creating our own Maths games.

 interesting, cross-curricular topics.

-Reading is something that is embedded within our school and we make use of as many reading opportunities as we can.
-We have a whole class reading lesson every Friday where the children will read a completely new text, which can be anything from a newspaper article to an invitation to a party, and they then get the opportunity to answer questions on it.
-This is a fun and enjoyable way for the children to start to
+Reading is embedded within our school and we make use of as many reading opportunities as we can.
+We have a whole class reading lesson every Friday where the children will read a completely new text, which can be anything from a newspaper article, an invitation to a party or a visual stimulus like an animation or even a poster!
+Children are given the opportunity to discuss the text and apply their Reading skills and this is a fun and enjoyable way for the children to start to